sewatu999/Holiday-Awareness/README.md

-#Holiday Awareness
+# Holiday Awareness

 Holiday awareness is a app that will help users keep up with the holidays.
 Reminded of the holidays, users can plan family get togethers and trips..

-## Prerequisites
+## Technologies Used

-- React, Javascript
+- React, Javascript, Es6

 - React-Router-Dom, API